csivanich/dotfiles/README.md

 #### X11 Configuration

+- Caps Lock remapped to Escape
+- Custom color scheme loosely based on solarized dark
+- Default WM is `i3`
 - Merges user configuration on top of solarized at startup
-- Default WM is `i3`
-- Custom color scheme loosely based on solarized dark
-- Xclock tweaks because why not?
 - NVIDIA scrolling tweaks when nvidia-settings is installed
 - Xbindkeys for volume and brightness controls